Private Home Style Cooking Half Day Tour

-Look carefully at China and you’ll find there’s much beauty within, far beyond the crowded, bustling cities.
+China is set in a diverse and vast landscape.
+With grassland and desert, mountains and rivers, cities and coastlines, there’s plenty to explore and experience.
 Its countryside hosts a haven of tranquility, with rolling plains, paddy fields carved into mountains and lakes and deserts that blend seamlessly into the horizon.
-It’s 14,000 kilometres of coastline features cliffside drops, port towns and sandy beaches.
+Its 870 miles of coastline features cliffside drops, port towns and sandy beaches.
 Even within major city centers, historical spaces, monuments and awe-inspiring temples wheedle their way out of the woodwork.

 A new country can be intimidatiing for even the most seasoned of travelers.
 That’s why reading up on where you’re traveling to is essential to ensure you’re not stuck up a creek without a paddle.
 Here a few tips that you should consider before traveling to the Far East:

 Sounds simple enough, but some in-depth research about your destination is a must.
 If you go without any prior knowledge, you’ll likely get lost or even worse, offend the locals.
 Knowing about the culture and common etiquette is a must when traveling to a country that isn’t your own — you don’t want to be disrespectful.

 Have your passport and visa documentation taken care of well before you’re ready to go.
 Look for attractions and sites you’d like to visit prior to leaving so you’re not wasting your valuable time planning what to do while you’re in China.
 While public transportation is easily available, if you want to rely on private services, make sure to arrange your plans in advance.

 Obviously you won’t be able to learn the language in a snap, but that doesn’t mean you can’t learn some key phrases before you go.
 Picking up a phrasebook or pocket dictionary can be extremely useful when trying to communicate with the locals.
 A translator app on your mobile device can be a lifesaver if you’ve got a question that you’re having a tough time relaying.